 Regardless of their truest origin, singing bowls have been used for a variety of purposes throughout the course of history – meditation, alternative healing, religion, music and even as a currency.
 Today, they have become a popular tool for sound healers, music therapists and yoga practitioners in different parts of the world.

 Spirituality and Meditative Uses

 With its calming and meditative sound, singing bowls were often used in Himalayan monasteries and homes to indicate the start or end of a meditation period.
-It was also said that singing bowls were played during an entire session, to help the mind focus and obtain a state of pure relaxation.
-It is believed that whenever a singing bowl is played, the mantras and good wishes imbued within it while it is was made are released to flow freely into the universe.
+It was also said that singing bowls were played during an entire session to help the mind focus and obtain a state of pure relaxation.
+It is believed that whenever a singing bowl is played the mantras and good wishes imbued within it while it was made are released to flow freely into the universe.
 Hindus and Buddhists have also traditionally used singing bowls in their rituals to aid in their spiritual focus, harmony and inner peace.

 Medicinal and Alternative Healing Uses

 Hindus believe that the world began with a sound, and thus sound plays a very important role in our bodies and in the universe as a whole.
 Sound as an alternative healing method has been practiced in many cultures for many centuries.
 It is believed that the delicate and unique sound of singing bowls can deeply affect our bodies, and can beneficially affect the body’s physical and psychological state.
 Our bodies contain several energy centers, or chakras, running from head to toe.
 These energy centers are believed to correspond to specific tones which the singing bowls can naturally produce.